request/core/README.md

     - *removeReferer* remove the `referer` header on redirect
     - *allow* `function (res)` user defined function to check if the redirect should be allowed

+#### timeout
+  - `Number` integer containing the number of milliseconds to wait for a server to send response headers (and start the response body) before aborting the request.
+Note that if the underlying TCP connection cannot be established, the OS-wide TCP connection timeout will overrule the timeout option

 #### parse
   - `{json: true}`
     - sets the `accept: application/json` header for the request